Juniata Professor Named American Institute of Physics State Department Fellow

 Borgardt will receive a stipend and a relocation allowance for the year he spends in Washington, D.C.
 The fellowship also includes a travel allowance for professional development.

-The Bureau's mission is to reduce the threat of "WMD terrorism by establishing, strengthening and maintaining the capabilities of international partners to deter, detect, defeat, and respond to terrorist attempts to use chemical, biological, radiological
+The Bureau's mission is to reduce the threat of "WMD terrorism by establishing, strengthening and maintaining the capabilities of international partners to deter, detect, defeat, and respond to terrorist attempts to use chemical, biological, radiological or nuclear materials."

 Borgardt has taught a course at Juniata titled "The Threat of Nuclear Weapons" and has participated in several research projects on nuclear radiation detection at the Pacific Northwest National Laboratory in Hanford, Wash.